questdb/questdb/README.md

 ##What is NFSdb?

 NFSdb is a java library that lets you easily persist huge volumes of POJOs on disk with almost zero GC overhead and minimal latency (millions of writes in a second).
-With NFSdb you can also query these objecs and replicate them over the network.
+With NFSdb you can also query these objects and replicate them over the network.

 ##Why?

-Storing and quering data for Java developer is always pain in the neck.
+Storing and querying data for Java developer is always pain in the neck.
 JDBC requires ORM tools, which is always a maintenance nightmare and performance hog.
 NoSQL databases are better but come with tricky installation and integration procedures and are not maintenance free either.
 We wanted to create a library that would help us to:

         - throw away boilerplate persistence layer.
         - scale application as data volume increases.
         - throw away caching because our database is fast enough!
         - have minimal heap footprint.
         - leverage all of the available memory without using it for heap.
-        - handle timeseries queries efficiently.
+        - handle time series queries efficiently.
         - provide out of box support for temporal data.
         - scale processing out to multiple servers

 ##How?

 NFSdb provides automatic serialization for primitive types of POJOs to Memory Mapped Files.
 Files organised on disk in directories per class and files per attributes, providing column-based data store.
-String values can be indexed for fast searches and if your data has timestamp - it can be partitioned by DAY,MONTH or YEAR.
-Memory Mapped Files are managed by Operating System, which provides resilience in case of JVM crash and also a way of inter-process communucation as data written by one process is immediately available to all other processes.
+String values can be indexed for fast searches and if your data has timestamp - it can be partitioned by DAY, MONTH or YEAR.
+Memory Mapped Files are managed by Operating System, which provides resilience in case of JVM crash and also a way of inter-process communication as data written by one process is immediately available to all other processes.

 NFSdb also provides easy to setup data replication over TCP/IP with automatic service discovery via multicast.

-Here is example of fully functional data publisher/server:
+This is an example of fully functional data _publisher/server_:

 ```java
 public class SimpleReplicationServerMain {